 12. Many parents have reported a complete cure with the radical approach of putting the child's feet into cool (not cold) water during an episode, although some parents report that the night terrors later returned.

-13. I hate to wake kids for any reason, but there is evidence that you can help your child reset his arousal cycle by waking him gently 15 minutes before the night terrors usually occur.
+13. I hate to wake kids for any reason, but there is evidence that you can help your child reset their arousal cycle by waking them gently 15 minutes before the night terrors usually occur.
 If you can see a pattern, and the night terrors are frequent, it might be worth it.
 If you do this for three to five days, it will hopefully interrupt the arousal cycle and prevent the night terrors from recurring.

 "My advice to other parents is to try to stay calm and to reassure your child through a soft voice that it's OK, Mommy is here.
 Do not try to wake your child or to jar him in any way," says Nathan.
 "This will just exaggerate the episode.
 And, ride it out.
 Also, don't recount the happening the next day with your child; very often they will not even be aware of what has occurred.
 I have been told by my pediatrician that he will grow out of it.
 He's 9, and I'm still waiting!"